sekanflor/techswap/README.md

   - Try lowering the limit in the decorator for testing (e.g., `requests=5`)
 - If you see a 429 error, but not the expected JSON:
   - Make sure the decorator uses `JsonResponse` as shown in the codebase
+  - In Postman, click the 429 request in the Collection Runner to view the full error message in the response body.

 ---